 How to Deal with an Elderly Parent Who Refuses Help

 The author, Madeline Vann, has written a very good article that offers good advice on a subject we hear most from the sons, daughters, and friends of loved ones whom they feel need help to live safely at home.

 We hear the following all the time:

-– “My parents said they never needed help before and they’re not going to change now.”
+“Mom says she never needed help before and she’s not going to change now.”

 And many more like them.
 Understandably, our parents have grown up in an era where they got everything done themselves.
 They feel admitting they need help may be a weakness.
 They may be embarrassed after all these years of independence.
 Or they simply can’t afford the help.